Uploading Objects into Amazon S3

 If you want the Amazon S3 to infer the content type of the uploaded objects, select the Figure out content types automatically check box (default).

-To add custom metadata, click Add more metadata and enter the key/value pairs that you want.
+To add custom metadata, click Add more metadata and enter the key-value pairs that you want.

-metadata.
+x-amz-meta-is treated as user-defined metadata.
 When you add user-defined metadata, select

 Click Start Upload.